-Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very Fucked Up Time to Be’
+Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very F*cked Up Time to Be’

 That place of light didn’t include much political subject matter.
 Stipe had earned a reputation for his stance on issues like environmentalism on Green and anti-Reagan rants on songs like “Exhuming McCarthy,” but Automatic largely eschews topicality.

 “As a music lover, I can always tell when someone intended to write a ‘political song,’” he says with an almost offhand eye-roll.
 “When the intention is there, it almost always falls flat to me.
 When the intention is not there, when it’s instinctual and you’re like, ‘Ohmigod this is about…’ whatever.
-When I was in Guatemala, I didn’t mean to write about a poisonous flower that grows in Guatemala [1986’s ‘Flowers of Guatemala’] and I did and I was like, ‘This is clearly about U.S. intervention in Central America and what was going on behind the scenes that was murderous.’
+When I was in Guatemala, I didn’t mean to write about a poisonous flower that grows in Guatemala [1986’s “Flowers of Guatemala”] and I did and I was like, ‘This is clearly about U.S. intervention in Central America and what was going on behind the scenes that was murderous.’
 I don’t go to music for that; I go to music for emotion.”

 Stipe and politics have made for controversy in the wake of Trump’s election; the singer has gotten criticized for statements that seemed to emphasize compassion for Trump supporters.
 A few weeks after the 2016 election, Stipe was blasted on social media for stating that, “Rather than people voting for a racist, xenophobic agenda, an intolerant agenda, I think they were just trying to smash the machine,” during a Q&A session at the London Borderline.
 He says now that things are getting worse.